DoktorMike/EvidentialFlux.jl/README.md

 ## Summary

 Uncertainty is crucial for the deployment and utilization of robust machine learning in production.
-No model is perfect and each one of them have their own strengths and weaknesses, but as a minimum requirement we should all at least demand that our models report uncertainty in every prediction.
+No model is perfect and each one of them has strengths and weaknesses, but as a minimum requirement, we should all at least demand that our models report uncertainty in every prediction.